apptainer/singularity-admindocs/configfiles.rst

 ``MOUNT HOME``:
-When this option is enabled, Singularity will automatically determine the calling of user's home directory and attempt to mount it into the container.
+When this option is enabled, Singularity will automatically determine the calling user's home directory and attempt to mount it into the container.

 ``MOUNT TMP``:
 When this option is enabled, Singularity will automatically bind mount